Terms and conditions in English

 - In cases such as those referred to in paragraph 5c, if the buyer has requested this and to the extent this may be reasonably required of the seller, the seller is obligated to notify the buyer of a suitable time and place for the inspection well in advance of the transfer.
 Should the seller remain in default with respect to this obligation, the buyer is authorised to report its objections when possible, but within a term not to exceed eight working days of receipt of the goods.

 - Defects which could not reasonably have been detected through inspection under the aforementioned terms must be reported to the seller in writing within eight days of general terms and conditions of sale and delivery their discovery.
 Claims will no longer be accepted for defects which are detected more than one year after delivery.

 - In the event the buyer is entitled to a claim under the aforementioned conditions, this does not entitle it to suspend payment.

 Article 8.
 Liability

-Third parties may never assert liability rights with regard
+- Third parties may never assert liability rights with regard to the seller.

 Article 9.
 Packaging materials